JuliaCrypto/Krypto.jl/README.md

 100% pure [Julia](https://github.com/JuliaLang/julia) implementations of most popular cryptographic algorithms.
 Contains native implementations of PQC ([Post-Quantum Cryptography](https://en.wikipedia.org/wiki/Post-quantum_cryptography)).
 Contributions welcome.

 ## Disclaimer
-**WARNING: This package is an ALPHA and is NOT yet ready for production use.
-Its current state is more like a PoC implementation.
+**WARNING: This package is in a Proof-of-Concept state and is NOT (yet) ready for production use.
 Proceed at your own risk.**

 ## Current features
 - 100% native Julia implementations.
 No wrappers.
 No non-Julia dependencies.
 - Support for RSA (working primitives, [PKCS#1](https://en.wikipedia.org/wiki/PKCS_1) not working)
-- Support for RLWE (non-tested primitives)
+- Support for RLWE (non-working primitives; working, non-reviewed cryptoscheme)
 - Support for ECC math (no primitives of yet)

 ## Algorithms